 - Constantly thinking about and talking about work

-- Physical symptoms such as headaches, fatigue and indigestion, possibly due to the stress of overworking
+- Physical symptoms such as headaches, fatigue, increased illnesses, and indigestion that is due to the stress of overworking

-- Behavioral signs such as bipolar mood swings, forgetfulness, boredom and difficulty concentrating
+- Behavioral signs such as mood swings, angry outbursts, exhaustion, forgetfulness, boredom, negative thinking, and difficulty concentrating

-- Revolving life around work to the exclusion of other things such as hobbies and balanced personal life
+- Revolving life around work to the exclusion of loved ones, hobbies, and balanced personal life

-- Does the thought of working get you more excited than the thought of spending time with your loved ones or otherwise relaxing?
+- Does the thought of working sound more pressing, exciting, or important than the thought of spending time with your loved ones or otherwise relaxing?